Kong/docs.konghq.com/app/enterprise/1.3-x/developer-portal/configuration/authentication/oidc.md

 ---
-title: How to Enable OpenId Connect in the Dev Portal
+title: Enable OpenId Connect in the Dev Portal
 ---

 ### Introduction